alexjlockwood/scouting-manager-2013/README.md

         $ git submodule init
         $ git submodule update

+4. Import the ``scouting-manager-2013/ActionBarSherlock/library`` project into your Eclipse workspace.

-4. Open Eclipse and import the ``scouting-manager-2013/ScoutingManager`` project into your workspace.
+5. Import the ``scouting-manager-2013/ScoutingManager`` project into your Eclipse workspace.

-5. Done!
+6. Done!